 No, the Cosmos plant is perfectly safe for dogs, but also fine for people and children, so it makes a great choice of flower for family gardens.
 All parts of the plant, including the flower, leaves, and stems, are non-toxic, so they shouldn’t cause any serious problems.

-The ASPCA reports nothing about Cosmos with regards to toxicity in dogs or cats.
+The ASPCA reports nothing about Cosmos with regard to toxicity in dogs or cats.
 But of course, eating a large amount of anything outside their normal diet could potentially cause an upset stomach.
 If your dog suffers from any vomiting or diarrhea, then it may be best to contact a veterinarian just in case.

 While eating the Cosmos plant in small amounts shouldn’t cause any issues, its consumption must not be encouraged.
 There could be other plants in the garden that, if eaten, have the potential to cause more serious side effects.

-If you know that your dog has eaten a Cosmos plant, and then they become unwell, it could just be a coincidence.
+If you know that your dog has eaten a Cosmos plant and then they become unwell, it could just be a coincidence.
 Your pup could have developed another illness or perhaps eaten something else that you were unaware of, causing their symptoms of ill health.
 The Cosmos plant is probably not the underlying reason for an illness unless it was a considerable amount that was consumed.

 My Dog Ate Some Cosmos.
 What Now?